oracle/opa-oda-chat/README.md

-# OPA Bots Custom Component
+# OPA Bots Custom Component - NO LONGER ACTIVELY SUPPORTED
+The recent release in Oracle Digitial Assistant 20.12 of an Intelligent Advisor (OPA) system component means this custom approach will no longer be maintained.
+The code repository will remain for existing customers but new customers should not use.

 Credit for original version of the custom component to ... andrew.e.higginbottom@oracle.com - 5 April 2019